jmsmoorehead/music/Recording.md

     (bong)
 ```

-and then issued a buffer-save command to save to a file called "bong.wav" in the directory of the current project:
+and then issued a buffer-save command to save to a file called "bong.wav" on your desktop:

 ```clj
 (buffer-save b "~/Desktop/bong.wav")